 Patience with Professional Challenges

-Many superyacht stewardesses say that, once they've learned to go with the flow the charter takes on a timeless quality, as days blend together in a pleasant way.
+Many superyacht stewardesses say that, once they’ve learned to go with the flow the voyage takes on a timeless quality, as days blend together in a pleasant way.

 Patience with Personal Challenges

 Something that many superyacht stewardesses find difficult to cope with is the absence of personal space.
 Quarters can be cramped and cabins are shared.
 Crews tend to mix and match so there’s a chance that you’ll be spending a lot of your time in the company of a stranger.

 Homesickness can also strike at any time, even to the most hardened seafarer.
 Rather than getting nostalgic and looking to the past, try to look forward to future experiences and the time you’ll get to spend with loved ones when the season does come to an end.